jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started - IDE.md

 # Create a Springboot Project

-Jeka offers a plugin mechanism that 3rd party to extend the product.
-An external plugin for Springboot exists, you can directly set it up using Intellij Plugin.
+Jeka offers a plugin mechanism to let 3rd parties extend the product.
+An external plugin for Springboot exists and is tightly integrated in Intellij Plugin.

-Right click on folder or module > Jeka > Generate Jeka files and folders...
+Right click oo a module then _Jeka_ > _Generate Jeka files and folders..._

 This opens a dialog box.
 Select *Springboot* and press OK.